kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/github/git_tutorial.md

   origin/rohini/Java
 ```

-In this case, we need to create our own branch for development new contents, we can run the following command to create a new branch off the `main` branch.
+In this case, we need to create our own branch for development of the new contents, and we can run the following command to create a new branch off the `main` branch.

 ```commandline
 xiaofengli@xiaofenglx:/tmp/test/kevinli-webbertech.github.io$ git checkout -b kevin_li_dev